BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 | ]
 ```

-On `keytool`, we can go all the way back to the seed, and link that
-with the account derivation path to addresses of a specific type.
+On `keytool`, you can go all the way back to the seed and use the account derivation path to output addresses of a specific type.
 This
-is a very robust check, because it verifies that our derivation of the
+is a very robust check, because it verifies that the derivation of the
 account key was done correctly:

 ```